linl33/bohemia/guide/guide.md

 - Choose the default instance type (General purpose, t2.micro, etc.)
 - Click “Review and launch”
 - Click “Edit security groups”
-- Ensure that there is an SSH tyupe rule with source set to `0.0.0.0/0` to allow any address to SSH in.
+- Ensure that there is an SSH type rule with source set to `0.0.0.0/0` to allow any address to SSH in (or all traffic on all ports).
 - Click “launch” in the bottom right
 - A modal will show up saying “Select an existing key pair or create a new key pair”
 - Select “Create a new key pair”